Attempted Murder

 What are the defenses to attempted murder?

-Defense to charge of attempted murder are, but not limited to, the following:
+Defense are, but not limited to, the following:

 • The defendant never intended to kill